Yoga Teacher Training

-You can join the ashram life and teacher training for free during the summer months, after your Three Month Sadhana Retreat.
+You can join the ashram life behind the retreats, for free, during the summer months, after your Three Month Sadhana Retreat.

 From mid-August you begin to pay fees.
 All costs include education, accommodation and food.
-Each year the fee is approx. 30.000 SEK (2016), payable in monthly or quarterly rates.
+Each year the fee is 36 000 SEK (2023).

 However, the aspirants who start the education have diverse backgrounds.
 Some have had a working career and have a house or an apartment and savings.
 Others have been studying somewhere else or have been without work and so on.
 The aspirants are wholeheartedly participating in the education, and do not have any time during the education process to earn money elsewhere.
 Therefore the education fees may be adjusted to the individual financial situation and may vary greatly from person to person.

 The minimum cost for the entire 4(-6) years´ training is 36 000 SEK, payable during the first year of the education.
 This option is for those who do not have any means to pay more.